opencast/opencast/docs/guides/admin/docs/configuration/basic.md

 There are two authentication methods for Opencast.
 HTTP Digest authntication and form-based authentication.
 Both methods need a username and a password.
 Change the password for both!
 The important keys for this are:

+ - `org.opencastproject.security.admin.user`
- - `org.opencastproject.security.admin.user`: The user for the administrative account.
-This is set to “admin” by default.
-You should definitely change the credentials if your server is reachable from the internet.
+    - The user for the administrative account.
+This is set to `admin` by default.
+ - `org.opencastproject.security.admin.pass`
- - `org.opencastproject.security.admin.pass`: The password for the administrative account.
-This is set to “opencast” by default.
-You should definitely change the credentials if your server is reachable from the internet.
+    - The password for the administrative account.
+This is set to `opencast` by default.
+ - `org.opencastproject.security.digest.user`
- - `org.opencastproject.security.digest.user`: The user for the communication between Opencast nodes.
-This is set to “matterhorn_system_account” by default.
+    - The user for the communication between Opencast nodes, as well as for capture agents.
+This is set to `opencast_system_account` by default.
+ - `org.opencastproject.security.digest.pass`
- - `org.opencastproject.security.digest.pass`: The password for the communication between Opencast nodes.
-This is set to “CHANGE_ME” by default.
+    - The password for the communication between Opencast nodes and capture agents.
+This is set to `CHANGE_ME` by default.

-*Note:* The Digest credentials are also used for internal communication of Opencast servers.
-So these keys have to be set to the same value on each of you Matterhon nodes (Core, Worker, Capture Agent, …)
+*Note:* The digest credentials are also used for internal communication of Opencast servers.
+So these keys have to be set to the same value on each of you Opencast nodes (Core, Worker, Capture Agent, …)

 Step 3: Setting up Apache ActiveMQ Message Broker